Skip to main content

 In the Public Access Questions section of the application, it asks about open library hours, and also about how this project addresses a critical building need that currently limits your library’s schedule of open hours.
 How should we count library hours that provide internet access but in an area not staffed, potentially with 24/7 open access?

 Include only the hours that your library building is fully open to the public during staffed hours.
-If you currently offer, or propose to also offer, unstaffed hours in a section of the library that will be open to the public without staffing, e.g., 24/7 access, describe that in section 5.b. of Public Access Questions, as well as other sections of the grant application where you believe it applies.
+If you currently offer, or propose to also offer, unstaffed hours in a section of the library that will be open to the public without staffing, e.g., 24/7 access, describe that in section 5.b. of the Public Access Questions, as well as other sections of the grant application where you believe it applies.

 Application Process